lokile/android_codebase/README.md

 - Install RxJava/RxKotlin

 # Usage
+## Base Actvity/Fragment:
-- Extend the `AppBaseActivity`, `AppBaseDialogFragment`, `AppBaseFragment` when creating an activity or fragment.
+- Extend the `AppBaseActivity`, `AppBaseDialogFragment`, `AppBaseFragment` when creating activities or fragments.
 It has built-in functions to keep the amount of boilerplate code to a minimum and handles known issues for you.
 ```
 class MainActivity : AppBaseActivity<MainActivityViewBinding>() {